richgabrielli/100-days-of-code/log.md

 ![HealtkKit Workout  TableView with Avg Heart Rate](https://richgabrielli.github.io/images/HealthKit-Proto4.jpg)

     **Thoughts:**:
-      * Tomorrows goal: clean up all the proof of concept code and refactor to Swift best practices.
+      * Tomorrow's goals: clean up all the proof of concept code and refactor to Swift best practices.
+Also, create and implement a workout data model.